mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: I full intend to finish everything Kirupa has!
 Went over Data to UI stuff today
    - Thoughts: Still haven't been convinced of React yet, but half the internet seems to think it is a good idea, so we'll see...

+  Day 87: May 24, 2018
+   - Today's Progress: Made it 1/2 way through Accessing the DOM in React from kirupa
+   - Thoughts: Well, at least I got some coding in.
+Everyday is what matters!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)